cogentcore/core/webcore/examples/basic/content/docs/gettingstarted.md

-# Getting started with WebKi
+# Getting started with Webcore

-To get started with WebKi, make a new Go file with this code:
+To get started with Webcore, make a new Go file with this code:

 ```go
 package main